How to Find and Register Your Musical Copyright

 A: Music copyright is usually found on the sleeve of the recording.
 If you can’t find your music copyright on the sleeve, the best way to find it is through your record label.

-Q: What happens if I’m not sure if my music is copyrighted?
+Q: What happens if I’m unsure if my music is copyrighted?

 A: There are two ways to check your copyright status.
 The first is to go to the Copyright Office website at www.copyright.gov.
 You will need to know the title, composer, date of recording, and the artist performing, and you will need to upload a digital copy of your recording.
 The Copyright Office can then tell you if your song is copyrighted.
 If it is, they will issue you a certificate.